haskellfoundation/tech-proposals/proposals/002-text-utf-default.md

 should not come as a big surprise, because `Internal` modules have a disclaimer about unstable API.

-There are two places where `text` leaks details of internal represenation.
+There are two places where `text` leaks details of internal representation.
 First of them is `Data.Text.Array`, which provides an access to an underlying bytearray.
 Not only its API is to change from `Word16` to `Word8`, but also the semantics of array switches from UTF-16 to UTF-8.
 This will cause breakage of several packages